praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 ## 10.1.
 Introduction

 - The Procurement through the source to contract shall identify the right Suppliers to fulfil the government  entity's  requirements  for  goods,  services  and  projects  efficiently  and  costeffectively.
 The Procurement shall manage the source to contract cycle ensuring collaboration of the End-users, the Finance and the Legal, and engaging Suppliers when necessary.
 A
 - The course of the source to contract cycle includes gathering specifications and requirements, identification  of  appropriate  sourcing  methods,  preparation  of  solicitation  documents  and execution of solicitation.
 The Procurement shall ensure evaluation of offers received, conduct negotiations and award contracts to the most suitable Suppliers.
-B

-Abu Dhabi Procurement Standards

 <!-- image -->